What Does it Take to Be a Clinical Psychologist?

 Below are examples of industries where Clinical Psychologists work:

-Those thinking about becoming a Clinical Psychologist might also be interested in the following careers:
+Those interested in being a Clinical Psychologist may also be interested in:

 Are you already one of the many Clinical Psychologist in the United States?
 If you’re thinking about changing careers, these fields are worth exploring: